-I have now reproduced a number of statements and articles relevant to issues around the activities of the People’s Republic of China in New Zealand.
-Those pieces were buried in individual posts which may be hard to track down in future, so I’ve collected them here for ease of reference.
+I have reproduced here a number of statements and articles relevant to issues around the activities of the People’s Republic of China in New Zealand.
+Those pieces were referenced in individual posts which may be hard to track down in future, so I’ve collected them here for ease of reference.

 - A translation of an October 2018 article by Chen Weijian about the background on Yikun Zhang, an Auckland-based Chinese-born businessman with close ties to Beijing, who was embroiled in a controversy about donations to the National Party and possible new National Party election candidates.